 Contributory margin is defined as the difference between the cost of goods sold and revenue.
 It is a measure of profitability.
 In cost accounting, it is computed by dividing the value of the cost of goods sold by the value of total sales.
 If the cost of goods sold =$100 and total sales =$150, the contribution margin would be $50.

 The contribution margin is a measure of profitability that considers both sales and expenses.
 A company that has a low gross margin and high contribution margin is profitable, but it is not necessarily a profitable business.
 Gross margin and contribution margin do not necessarily have the same meaning.

-- One point of difference between gross margin and contribution margin is that contribution margin is sum of gross margin and fixed costs.
+- One point of difference between gross margin and contribution margin is that contribution margin is the sum of gross margin and fixed costs.

-It can be seen that both types of margins have their respective use according to accounting department.
+It can be seen that both types of margins have their respective use according to the accounting department.

 Gross margin refers to the profitability of an entire business.
 It also includes the expenses for selling and marketing.
 It is the amount of money obtained from all the sales made by the business minus all its costs.
 It is calculated as the total revenue minus the total cost of sales.